clementB94/dashboard_python/README.md

 |Weightlifting|Conoeing|
 ![image](https://user-images.githubusercontent.com/81488993/138509127-8388ac70-706b-4fe1-a40b-b4c9ae51098f.png) | ![image](https://user-images.githubusercontent.com/81488993/138509221-08d705b2-6522-4f55-8230-c8e41a803a48.png) |

-These maps shows that the U.S are strong on almost every sport, it also shows that some countries have their favourite sports like France and Italy with fencing and Germant with canoeing.
+These maps shows that the U.S are strong on almost every sport, it also shows that some countries have their favourite sports like France and Italy with fencing and Germany with canoeing.
 The Gymnastics and Weightlifting maps present a great confrontation between the U.S and China and the skiing map confirms that the Nordic countries are the strongest on skis

 ## Performance by editions